contiamo/terraform/monitoring/README.md

 # Monitoring Stack for EKS

 This module sets up Grafana, Prometheus, Loki and Promtail stack.
-This is all you need to monitor your cluster.
+This is all you need to monitor your EKS cluster.

 ## Usage: